vuejs/v2.vuejs.org/src/v2/api/index.md

 - **Note on truthiness and falsiness**
   When used with `v-bind`, the only falsy values are `null`, `undefined`, and `false`.
 This means `0` and empty strings will be rendered as truthy.
 For example, `v-bind:draggable="''"` will become `draggable="true"`.

   For enumerated attributes, in addition to the falsy values above, the string `'false'` will also be rendered as `attr="false"`.
+For example, `<input type="checkbox" v-bind:disabled="''" />` will be rendered as `disabled`.

 - **See also:**
   - [Class and Style Bindings](../guide/class-and-style.html)